Sex in the States

 - Abstinence is taught within state-mandated education in the required “character development instruction” mandated by South Dakota statute.

 - There is no standard regarding the ability of parents or guardians to remove their children from sex education instruction.

 - If you want your school to offer comprehensive sex ed classes, be sure to learn more at SIECUS about your state.
 You can make a difference!

 HIV/AIDS and Other STDs Education

-- South Dakota state law does not require STDs and HIV/AIDS education.
+- South Dakota state law does not require STI, including HIV/AIDS, education.

 Age of Minority